slowpokke/Hand-written-digits-recognition-project/README.md

 # Hand-written-digits-recognition-project
-A machine learning beginner study project
+A machine learning beginner study project-Pytorch,CNN, Mnist Dataset

-Using CNN, Mnist Dataset

 cnn.py is used for training, when finished it will save the parameters in a file: mnist_cnn.pth